ibm-cloud-docs/sap/sap-terraform-bastion-server.md

 # Deploying the SAP bastion server – SAP media storage repository
 {: #sap-bastion-server}

 This topic describes how to do an automated deployment of SAP bastion and storage setup on Red Hat Enterprise Linux 8.4.
 It shows how to deploy an {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) with a bastion host with secure remote SSH access.
 In SAP Terraform and Ansible deployments, the bastion host is used to give external administrative access to the other servers and applications.
 The bastion server is accessed through the Floating IP.
 The bastion server includes a customizable security group and subnet to enable access to the same region zones on its dedicated SAP/DBs and the VSI's IPs and ports.
 The floating IP also allows the bastion host access to the internet so the sap and DB kits can be downloaded.
+Also, a dedicated client-to-site VPN solution will be created automatically to provides direct access to the private IP address for future SAP servers, using an OpenVPN software client.

 Before you decide which SAP automated solution you want to deploy in {{site.data.keyword.cloud_notm}} VPC, run the bastion server automated deployment.
 You need to specify the amount of dedicated storage that is needed to download and store the SAP kits.
 The SAP kits are used to deploy wanted SAP solution from the {{site.data.keyword.cloud_notm}} VPC automated SAP solutions pool.
 The bastion server in {{site.data.keyword.cloud_notm}} is primarily used for SAP solution deployment.
 It can be used as a Jump Host, for example, to maintain and administer all SAP solutions within its respective {{site.data.keyword.cloud_notm}} VPC region.